emir-munoz/emir-munoz.github.com/_posts/blog/2013-11-26-Using-OpenRefine-Review.md

 title: Using OpenRefine Review
 category: Books
 tagline: "Book Review"
-tags: [to read, book, review]
+tags: [toread, book, review]
-summary: Review of the book: Using OpenRefine
+summary: Review of the book Using OpenRefine
 status: final
 hn-discussion:
 ---

 {% include JB/setup %}

 _[The publisher of this book provide me with a free e-copy for review]_